Arjunkalidas/fpe-nodejs/README.md

 ```

 ## How to get involved?
-For more information, on how to get involved and contribute, please head over to the [Contributions](https://github.com/Arjunkalidas/fpe-nodejs/blob/develop/Contributions.md) document.
+For more information, on how to get involved and contribute, please head over to the [CONTRIBUTIONS.md](https://github.com/Arjunkalidas/fpe-nodejs/blob/develop/Contributions.md) document.
 It is a WIP, more updates coming soon.

 ## Code of Conduct

-Refer to the [Code of Conduct](https://github.com/Arjunkalidas/fpe-nodejs/blob/develop/CODE_OF_CONDUCT.md) before contributing to this repository, as well as use the document as a reference when you interact with fellow software developers and contributors.
+Refer to the [CODE_OF_CONDUCT.md](https://github.com/Arjunkalidas/fpe-nodejs/blob/develop/CODE_OF_CONDUCT.md) before contributing to this repository, as well as use the document as a reference when you interact with fellow software developers and contributors.

 ## Future updates
 - The library supports numbers, alphanumeric and alphabets as input and tweak, but that could be expanded to support a limited set of special characters